 No, the British citizenship application fee is payable in full when submitting the online application.
 The UK government does not provide instalment options for the fee.

-If your British citizenship application is refused, you will not receive a refund of your application fee.
+If your British citizenship application is refused, the Home Office will not give you a refund of your application fee.
 However, the small fee of £130 goes towards the citizenship ceremony when your application is approved.
-The citizenship ceremony fee will be refunded when the application is refused.
+They will refund the citizenship ceremony fee when the application is refused.

 If you are not eligible for the fee waiver, you will need to be prepared to pay the full fee at the time of the application.
 You will not be able to submit your application until the full fee has been paid.